ubiq/pyrus-legacy/README.md

 - Port: 8588

-- Select whether it is a ETH / ETC / Ropsten or Custom chain. (see above)
+- Select whether it is a UBQ / ETC / Ropsten or Custom chain. (see above)

 - Run gubiq using `gubiq --rpc --rpccorsdomain "null" --keystore "dont_put_secret_files_here_ever"`